dmoritz10/travel/README.md

-  need some sort of copy/paste from email to reservation Move reservations import to drop-down add-update current reservations
+  need some sort of copy/paste from email to reservation Move reservations import to drop-down add-update current reservations - how to detect an update ? prompt for add-update

   filter on complete vs future reservations

-Make Schnucky version
+x - Make Schnucky version
   d-none all edit buttons except on Reservations